How the Guardian Right System Works

 • Depreciation: Once registered, the Guardian Right depreciates monthly at 10% per annum, ensuring affordability and certainty for each exchange.
 This is mandatory.

-• Lender Guidelines: Loans are calculated on a straight-line-reducing basis over a 500-week maximum term, with fixed interest for transparency.
+• Lender Guidelines: Loans are calculated on a straight-line-reducing basis over a 500-week maximum term ending prior to the call option date coming due, with fixed interest for transparency.
 Guardians may sell with attached debt, benefiting both lenders and new guardians.
 Discretionary.

 • Lender Protection: Repayment limits are set by market rent comparisons, reducing risk and often resulting in lower repayments than outside market rents.
 Practicality.